GaaraZhu/aws-one-punch/README.md

 AWS access granted with account 69127290 and IAM role DigitalDeveloperNonprodAccess
 ```

-## Simplification ##
-For furthur simplification, we can create an [alias](https://wpbeaches.com/make-an-alias-in-bash-or-zsh-shell-in-macos-with-terminal/) for above access command, or have it managed through [pet](https://github.com/knqyf263/pet).

-## Limitation ##
-There is a delay up to 30 seconds after the SSO authentication before the token is available in the Cookie due to Chrome's persistence implementation with [SQLitePersistentCookieStore](https://www.chromium.org/developers/design-documents/network-stack/cookiemonster/).
-If the same error message is showing after the SSO authentication, please keep trying until it works.
+**Note:**
+1. if you see this error for any command, please open the user portal to finish SSO authentication first.
 ```
 2021/11/10 22:04:14 No AWS SSO token found, please finish the SSO in the user portal first: https://gzhu.awsapps.com/start/#/ first
 ```

+2. If above error message is still showing after the SSO authentication, please don't panic as aws-one-punch will retry the operation until the token is available in the Cookie due to the fact that there is a delay up to 30 seconds caused by Chrome's persistence implementation with [SQLitePersistentCookieStore](https://www.chromium.org/developers/design-documents/network-stack/cookiemonster/).

+## Simplification ##
+For furthur simplification, we can create an [alias](https://wpbeaches.com/make-an-alias-in-bash-or-zsh-shell-in-macos-with-terminal/) for above access command, or have it managed through [pet](https://github.com/knqyf263/pet).

 ## Contribution ##
 Your contributions are always welcome!